Skip to main content

 GuestLimited access—can only access agents they’ve been explicitly granted access to

-Workspace admins automatically have Owner access to all agents in the workspace, regardless of agent-specific settings.
+Workspace admins automatically have Full Access to all agents in the workspace, regardless of agent-specific settings.

 Agent access levels